 Sanding creates a lot of wood particles and dust, which you won’t want to have on the surface when you apply primer or paint.
 These particles will create a bumpy and imperfect coat of paint.

-Wipe the surface of the wood with a damp cloth to remove any remaining dust and debris.
+Step 2: Wipe the surface of the wood with a damp cloth to remove any remaining dust and debris.

 Apply primer to the surface of the wood (second coat if still translucent)

-Prime the surface of the wood using a paintbrush or roller, depending on the surface area’s size and the number of details in the piece.
+Step 1: Prime the surface of the wood using a paintbrush or roller, depending on the surface area’s size and the number of details in the piece.

-You’re now in the home stretch!
-Grab your paintbrush or roller, depending on the size and ornate details on your wooden surface, and apply the first coat of paint.
+Step 2: Grab your paintbrush or roller, depending on the size and ornate details on your wooden surface, and apply the first coat of paint.
 Be sure your brush strokes or paint rolls are with the grain for a more natural and smooth appearance.

+Step 5: Apply your second coat of paint.
 Repeat the painting process in the same way as you did for the first coat, and you’ll achieve a beautiful, evenly painted wooden surface.

 Painting can be a fun or even relaxing pastime for many of us.
 While we all want to jump ahead to the fun part, it’s crucial that you faithfully complete all of the necessary steps in the wood preparation process before slapping on that first coat of paint.
 Failing to do so could result in a less-than-perfect paint job, including peeling, blistering, or uneven paint coats.
 If that happens, you may have to scrape off the damaged paint and start from scratch.
 Avoid unnecessary headaches and prep for the job the right way.